 Library and Information Association of New Zealand Aotearoa (LIANZA)

 LIANZA is the professional body for those engaged in librarianship and information management.
 Its key annual project is the set of six Children and Young Adult Book Awards, which allow librarians to judge and celebrate the best of New Zealand literature.

 A quarterly periodical dedicated to reviews and opinions on New Zealand fiction and non-fiction books and publishing.

-A link to the paper’s arts and book page, including reviews.
+A link to the paper’s arts and CANVAS book page, including reviews.